nirgeier/MonitoringLabs/Labs/002-Loki-Grafana-Prometheus/README.md

 ### Grafana

-- Open Grafana and login with the default credentials.
+- Open Grafana and login with the default credentials (none for this demo).
 - Explore the pre-configured dashboards for Loki and Prometheus.

 ---